Rizong Monastery

 Rizong (or Rhizong) gompa, Gelugpa or Yellow Hat Buddhist monastery is also called the Yuma Changchubling in Ladakh, India.
 It is situated at the top of a rocky side valley on the north side of the Indus, to the west of Alchi on the way to Lamayuru.
 It was established in 1831 by Lama Tsultim Nima under the Gelukpa order, at Ri-rdzong.
 There are 40 monks in the monastery.
 The monastery is also called "the paradise for meditation" and is noted for its extremely strict rules and standards.
 The nunnery, located about 2 km from the monastery, is called the "Jelichun Nunnery" or Chulichan (Chomoling), where, at present, 20 nuns reside.
+It is north of Srinagar-Leh highway & north of Mangyu temple complex.

 It is also believed that long ago Guru Padmasambhava meditated in the caves around Rizong years before the monasteries were built.
 It is also inferred that in the small caves in the vicinity, Lamas used to meditate for years in isolation from the rest of the villages.
 They subsisted on one meal a day, which was provided to them by local people through a 1 ft square window opening in the cave.